lambda-orm/lambdaorm-labs/labs/cli/README.md

 [lab](https://github.com/FlavioLionelRita/lambdaorm-labs/tree/main/labs/cli/03-two-stages)

-## CLI Lab - Two data sources with the same query
+## Two data sources with the same query Lab

 **In this laboratory we will see:**